ONykyf/X11Libre-SlackBuild/README.md

 tar cvzf xserver-master.tar.gz xserver-master rm -rf xserver-master
 ```
 and replace the file `src/xserver-master/xserver-master.tar.gz` with the obtained one.
-PLEASE be advised that the patches in `patch/xserver-master` may then stop working or simply fail to be applied cleanly, e.g., if they have already been meged into master.
+PLEASE be advised that the patches in `patch/xserver-master` may then stop working or simply fail to be applied cleanly, e.g., if they have already been merged into master.
 Now it's your playground and you are free to experiment.

 ## nVidia legacy proprietary drivers